 - Hose Leaks - Leaks usually occur at each location where BMW uses a crappy crimped hose clamp during manufacturing.
 The crimped clamps do their job for a long time but they cannot be adjusted to compensate for shrinkage in the rubber hoses over time.
 Be sure to examine the two connections on the bottom of the reservoir and where the reservoir feed line (the short fat one) connects to the pump.
 It's possible to cure most leaks by replacing the clamps (BMW makes nice adjustable hose clamps, and they're really cheap so there's no excuse to use generics), but be aware that the leak may actually be due to the hose itself.
 In that case, you should replace the hose, but also keep in mind that disturbing the connections on the bottom of the reservoir may break off the plastic nipples.
 If this occurs the reservoir will need to be replaced.
 Make sure you have the necessary parts for that contingency.

 - Rack Seal Failure - This type of leak is usually caused by simple wear and tear, but can be aggravated by a lack of fluid changes or persistent driving with unbalanced or defective tires or other suspension components that result in a shimmy in the steering wheel.
 The first sign of this problem is usually the pump wailing in turns as the low fluid level pulls air into the pump.
 If the seals fail, the tie rod boots fill up with oil.
 Give them a squeeze and a jiggle -- if you hear or feel any fluid in the boots, you need to replace the steering rack.
-That task is outside the scope of this article and my personal (DIY) experience.
-Consult a BMW technician for more information.
+That task is outside the scope of this article.
 Incidentally, if you are an enthusiast and you need to replace your steering rack, you may want swap it with the one originally provided on the Z3.
 The Z3 rack has a higher steering ratio that reduces the amount of steering wheel deflection required to produce the same turning performance.
 This upgrade will increase the sporty feel of the car and take some of the sting out of paying for it.